Medics fought a frantic battle to save the life of a schoolboy found balancing by his chin from a play rope in his garden, an inquest has heard.

 Moments before, Josef’s father Ahmed had searched for him in the house after noticing the garden had gone quiet and a sandwich had been left uneaten on the table outside.

 The inquest heard how, alerted by screams, Mr Kazzan rushed into the garden and went to the tree, taking his son’s weight from the rope and getting him to the ground.
-Both parents then started resuscitating him.
+Both parents then started

 Josef’s heart stopped three more times in the ambulance before arriving at Dewsbury District Hospital, where a scan showed a severe brain injury.